-- (i) may require applications for membership to be made in any reasonable way that they decide; - (ii) may refuse an application for membership if they believe that it is in the best interests of the CIO for them to do so; - (iii) shall, if they decide to refuse an application for membership, give the applicant their reasons for doing so, within 21 days of the decision being taken, and give the applicant the opportunity to appeal against the refusal; and - (iv) shall give fair consideration to any such appeal, and shall inform the applicant of their decision, but any decision to confirm refusal of the application for membership shall be final.
+- (i) may require applications for membership to be made in any reasonable way that they decide; - (ii) shall, if they approve an application for membership, notify the applicant of their decision within a reasonable timeframe. - (iii) may refuse an application for membership if they believe that it is in the best interests of the ADCH for them to do so; - (iv) shall, if they decide to refuse an application for membership, give the applicant their reasons for doing so, within a reasonable timeframe of the decision being taken, and give the applicant the opportunity to appeal against the refusal; and - (v) shall give fair consideration to any such appeal, and shall inform the applicant of their decision, but any decision to confirm refusal of the application for membership shall be final.

-(2) Transfer of membership
+(3) Transfer of membership